How To Adopt A Dynamic Marketing Budget For Your Apartments In 2023

 You need a higher marketing budget in months when you'll have more vacancies and less organic website traffic.
 Inversely, it would be best if you allocated less of your marketing budget in months with more increased organic traffic and less vacancy.

-Allocating your marketing spend in this way sounds complicated (hence why many apartment communities continue to operate with a static marketing budget).
+If this sounds complicated, don't worry.
 We've created a free tool that uses your data to set a dynamic marketing budget automatically.

 Free Dynamic Apartment Marketing Budget Allocation Tool